Professional Driver’s Licence

 B) Visual and Medical Requirements

 A driver applying for Class 1, 2, 3 or 4 licence must file a mandatory Medical Examination Report.
 Applicants are permitted to take the Class 1, 2, 3 or 4 knowledge test before the Medical Examination Report is approved.
 The medical report is valid for six months from the date your physician completes it.
 Your authorized instruction must be obtained within this six-month time frame.
-Applicants who fail to meet the minimum medical standards will be denied a Class 1 to 4 licence.
+The knowledge test must be successfully completed and the Medical Examination Report approved prior to being issued Authorized Instruction.

 In addition, a medical report must be filed based on the age of the driver.
 Drivers with certain medical conditions may have to file more often.